 Code of Ethics

-Because cooperation between government meeting planners and suppliers will reduce the cost of meetings with consequent benefits to the hospitality industry and to the national economy as a whole,
+- Cooperation between government meeting planners and suppliers will reduce the cost of meetings with advantages to the hospitality industry and to the national economy.

 - To respect obligations incurred that neither express nor imply a performance which you cannot reasonably expect to fulfill.

-- To adjust and settle disputes on the basis of facts and fairness only.
+- To adjust and settle disputes based solely on facts and fairness.

-- To avoid statements tending to injure or discredit and to divulge no information acquired in confidence with the intent of giving or receiving an unfair advantage in a competitive business transaction.
+- To avoid statements that may injure, discredit, or betray confidentiality of information with the intent of giving or receiving an unfair advantage in a competitive business transaction.

-- To provide, accept or demand no gifts or entertainment, under the guise of sales expense, where the intent or effect is to unduly influence the recipients in favor of the donor, and to renounce all forms of commercial bribery.
+- To neither provide nor accept gifts or entertainment, under the guise of sales expense, where the intent or effect is to unduly influence the recipients in favor of the donor, and to renounce all forms of commercial bribery.

 - To strive constantly for education and growth of knowledge within the profession.

-- To counsel or mentor — and to accept counsel from colleagues — whenever the occasion permits, for the advancement of the profession and the Society.
+- To counsel or mentor — and to accept counsel from colleagues — whenever the occasion permits, for the advancement of the profession and SGMP.

-- To not use the Society, or allow the Society to be used, for overt commercial or personal purposes.
+- To not use SGMP, or allow SGMP to be used, for overt commercial or personal purposes.